Trump announces ‘massive’ trade agreement with Japan

 (CNN) — President Donald Trump announced a long-awaited trade agreement with Japan on Tuesday night, a framework between allies and major trading partners that appeared elusive just weeks ago.

-“This Deal will create Hundreds of Thousands of Jobs — There has never been anything like it.
-Perhaps most importantly, Japan will open their Country to Trade including Cars and Trucks, Rice and certain other Agricultural Products, and other things.
-Japan will pay Reciprocal Tariffs to the United States of 15%,” Trump posted.

-Shortly after posting, Trump kicked off remarks in the East Room Tuesday night by marking the trade agreement with Japan.

-“I just signed the largest trade deal in history; I think maybe the largest deal in history with Japan,” Trump said during a reception with Republican members of Congress.
+“I just signed the largest trade deal in history; I think maybe the largest deal in history with Japan,” Trump said during a reception with Republican members of Congress Tuesday night.

 “They had their top people here, and we worked on it long and hard.
-And it’s a great deal for everybody,” Trump added.
+And it’s a great deal for everybody.”

+The deal will see US importers pay 15% “reciprocal” tariffs on Japanese goods exported to the United States.
+But importantly for Japan, the 15% rate will also extend to automobiles and car parts - putting it at an advantage over other major vehicle exporters, which have faced a 25% levy on automotive sector exports since April.

+Japan will also invest $550 billion dollars into the United States, Trump said, adding that the US “will receive 90% of the profits.”

 The Japan agreement was the third piece of trade-related news Trump announced on Tuesday.
 This comes after months of negotiations with key trading partners like the European Union, South Korea, India and dozens of others at a standstill as Trump’s latest August 1 deadline for higher tariffs looms.